cjolson1/Lagunitas-Quality-Assurance/README.md

 We suggested Lagunitas use either the top-down or bottom-up methods first to adapt to the idea of test-driven development.
 As comfort with the process grows, we advise a transition to the Umbrella approach for projects that would like to have Alpha and Beta stages before deployment.

 ### Code Reviews
-Briefly, a code review is a discussion between two or more developers about changes to the code to address an issue.
+Briefly, a code review is a discussion between two or more developers about changes to code to address an issue.
 Its importance is critical; it promotes collaboration, identifies bugs, and keeps code more maintainable.
-This practice's practicality is fairly obvious.
 We suggest that code reviews be done when a component of a project is finished.
-Code reviews should be done with two or more developers, including the person that wrote the code being reviewed.
+Code reviews should be done with two or more developers, including the person that wrote the code under review.

 Here are some useful practices to employ during code reviews: